NLM’s premier organic nonlinear optical materials with high electro-optic effects.

 HLD materials will improve your current technologies and make way for future innovations.

-- Thermally stability with no drop in r33 after 500 hours at 85 °C is a key distinguishing feature.
-Device operation has been demonstrated in up to 140 °C temperatures, enabling use in demanding thermal environments.
+- The thermoset plastic exhibits exemplary thermal stability, with no drop in r33 after 2,000 hours of shelf storage at 85 °C in an inert environment.
+Inert shelf storage at higher temperatures, up to 120 ˚C, produces only a small initial “burn-in” (5-20%) followed by stable performance.
+Device operation has been demonstrated up to 140 °C for brief periods, enabling use in demanding thermal environments.

 - Crosslinked material is resistant to many common solvents.
-This allows for other processing steps – such as depositing other materials, cleaning, encapsulation, etc. – to happen without dissolving the EO material.
+This resistance allows other processing steps — such as depositing other materials, photolithography, cleaning, etching, encapsulation, etc. — to happen without dissolving the EO material.

 - Crosslinking technology to preserve acentric order for locked-in, stable performance.